axonivy-market/doc-factory/doc-factory-doc/source/doc-factory/callable-processes.rst

 The second one (writeDocumentWithOneDataClass) allows writing a single document with a template by providing a **CompositeObject (DataClass)**.
-Here is the description of this callable that you can find in the |ivy| process file:
+Here is the description of this callable that you can find in the Axon Ivy process file:

 .. figure:: /_static/images/callable-processes-3.png

 Other ones (writeDocumentWithMailMergeTable) allow writing a single document with a template that can contain merge mail with regions (tables).
-Here is the description of this callable that you can find in the |ivy| process file:
+Here is the description of this callable that you can find in the Axon Ivy process file:

 .. figure:: /_static/images/callable-processes-4.png